fasyakhuza/monoHbb/DDB-Mistag-SF-new/README.md

 DDB-Mistag-SF-new/mergeEandMu.py : for plotting Top (e + muon) CR histograms and calculating the statistical uncertainty

 ## Setup framework
-You have to run the python script under CMS environment in lxplus
+You have to run the python script under CMS environment in lxplus.
+You can use any CMS environment.
+If you want to built one, you can follow the following instruction.

 ```
 export SCRAM_ARCH=slc7_amd64_gcc700